The Temple Mount

-El Kas is a large stone goblet shaped ritual washing fountain that was built in 1320 by a Mamluke governor of Damascus named Emir Tankiz.
+El Kas – It is a large stone goblet-shaped ritual washing fountain that was built in 1320 by a Mamluke governor of Damascus named Emir Tankiz.
 It is located in the plaza between Al Aqsa and the Dome of the Rock.

-The Dome of the Chain is an 11 sided cupola located just east of the Dome of the Rock.
+The Dome of the Chain – It is an 11-sided cupola located just east of the Dome of the Rock.
 Local Moslem legend claims that King David used to sit in Judgment next to this dome in which a chain dangled from its ceiling.
 Persons telling the truth could reach out and touch the chain while those who were lying could not.